-This provides your chosen Attorneys with legal authority to deal with and manage your financial affairs when the need arises.
-An LPA could be useful if you are going abroad or become physically or mentally incapacitated or simply want someone to manage your affairs.
-They can include such things as claiming pensions and allowances or operating bank accounts.
+Property and Financial Affairs LPA.
+This provides your chosen attorneys with legal authority to deal with and manage your financial affairs, when the need arises.
+An LPA could be useful if you are going abroad or become physically or mentally incapacitated, or simply want someone to manage your affairs.
+This can include such things as claiming pensions and allowances or operating bank accounts.

-Should someone close to you lose mental capacity and be unable to make a Lasting Power of Attorney we can assist you in making an application to the Court of Protection to be appointed as their deputy so that you can then manage their affairs.
+Should someone lose mental capacity and not have made a Lasting Power of Attorney, then an application has to be made to the Court of Protection to be appointed as their deputy so that you can then manage their affairs.
+Martin Kaye Solicitors are able to assist you in making that application.